Specialties

 Religious Trauma

-Religious and spiritual traditions can offer deep connection, meaning, and comfort.
-However, when those same systems become sources of judgment, exclusion, or abuse, they can leave emotional and spiritual wounds.
-When the religion we rely on for support and strength actually causes us harm, we can experience trauma.
-Religious trauma is real, and affects more than most people realize.
+Religious and spiritual traditions have the potential to offer deep connection, meaning, and comfort.
+However, when those same systems become sources of control, shame, exclusion, or abuse, they leave profound emotional and spiritual wounds.
+When the very foundation you relied on for safety and strength causes you harm, it can shatter your sense of self and the world.